Sheikh-H/VenTory-Inventory-Manager/README.md

 * Owner email address.
 * Password.

+The supplied information is validated before the registration process continues.

 When registration is completed, a business and owner account are created in the database.

 A username is automatically generated for the new owner.

+The registration process explicitly creates the initial account with the **owner** role rather than relying on the submitted role value.

 The application also creates an initial daily password for the business.